 Democracy may provide the basis for Botswana’s political system, but the 35-member Ntlo ya Dikgosi (House of Chiefs) also plays an important symbolic role.
 A purely advisory body with no legislative or veto powers, the House of Chiefs has eight members who are hereditary chiefs from Botswana’s major ethnic groups, 22 indirectly elected members who serve five-year terms (most are chiefs or subchiefs of other tribes) and five members who are appointed by the country’s president.
 The House of Chiefs oversees all legislation that relates to tribal law, organisations and property, and must be consulted for any proposed constitutional changes.
 And although their legal power is limited, it would be a brave president who completely ignored the views of a body that represents significant elements of his constituency.

 Batswana society is imbued with spirituality, whether that be Christianity or local indigenous belief systems.
 For most Batswana, religion is a vital part of life, substantiating human existence in the universe as well as providing a social framework.

-Botswana’s early tribal belief systems were primarily cults centred on ancestor worship.
+Botswana’s early tribal belief systems were primarily centered on ancestor worship.
 For the Batswana, this meant the worship of Modimo, a supreme being who created the world and represented the ancestors.
 Other ethnic groups may have differing cosmologies, but the majority of belief systems revolve around the worship of an omnipotent power (for the San it is N!odima and for the Herero it is Ndjambi) and the enactment of rituals to appease the ancestors, who are believed to play an active role in everyday life.

 Introduction of Christianity